Investing

 Senior Financial Analyst

 A mutual fund is an investment vehicle that pools money from many investors and uses it to buy a diversified portfolio of stocks, bonds, or other securities.
 When you invest in a mutual fund, you buy shares of the fund itself — not the individual assets inside it.
-A professional fund manager oversees the portfolio.
+A professional fund manager oversees the portfolio and makes buy/sell decisions on behalf of all investors in the fund.

 How Mutual Funds Work

 Imagine 1,000 investors each putting in $1,000.
 The fund now has $1,000,000 to invest.
-A fund manager uses that money to buy a diversified mix of stocks or bonds.
-If the portfolio grows 10%, every investor's $1,000 becomes $1,100 (before fees).
-Profits — including dividends and capital gains — are distributed proportionally to shareholders.
+A fund manager uses that capital to buy a diversified mix of stocks or bonds according to the fund's stated objective.
+If the portfolio grows 10%, every investor's $1,000 becomes $1,100 before fees.
+Profits — including dividends and capital gains — are distributed proportionally to shareholders based on the number of shares each holds.

 Types of Mutual Funds

-• Equity funds — invest primarily in stocks; higher potential return and risk
+• Equity funds — invest primarily in stocks; higher potential return and higher risk; best for long time horizons

-• Bond funds — invest in government or corporate bonds; lower risk and return
+• Bond funds — invest in government or corporate bonds; lower risk and lower return; suited for income or capital preservation

-• Balanced funds — mix of stocks and bonds; moderate risk profile
+• Balanced funds — mix of stocks and bonds in a fixed ratio; moderate risk profile for investors wanting a one-stop solution

-• Money market funds — short-term, very safe instruments; low return
+• Money market funds — invest in short-term, highly liquid instruments; extremely low risk but returns barely outpace inflation

-• Target-date funds — auto-adjust allocation as retirement date approaches
+• Target-date funds — automatically shift allocation from aggressive to conservative as the target retirement year approaches

-The expense ratio is the annual fee charged by the fund, expressed as a percentage of assets.
-A 1% expense ratio on a $10,000 investment costs $100/year.
-Index funds typically have expense ratios of 0.03%–0.20%; actively managed funds often charge 0.5%–1.5% or more.
-Over 30 years, a 1% fee difference can consume 25% of your total returns.
+The expense ratio is the annual fee charged by the fund, expressed as a percentage of assets under management.
+A 1% expense ratio on a $10,000 investment costs $100 per year.
+Index funds typically carry expense ratios of 0.03%–0.20%; actively managed funds commonly charge 0.5%–1.5% or more.
+Over a 30-year horizon, a 1% annual fee difference can consume 25% of your total accumulated wealth due to compounding.
+Minimizing fees is one of the highest-impact decisions a long-term investor can make.

 Active vs Passive Management